1152041831/MFSM_experiment/README.md

 ## File Descriptions

 - `100_correction.py`: Running this file will generate the experimental results for 100 random sets of parameters for the ground truth function.
-It calculates the average MSE for the three correction methods over the 100 experiments.
+It calculates the average MSE for the three correction methods (additive, multiplicative and comprehensive correction) over the 100 experiments.
 Additionally, it includes a comparison with a high-fidelity data fitting model (HFDM).

 - `100_parameters.txt`: This file displays the parameter selections for the ground truth function in each of the 100 experiments.
 Each line represents a set of parameters.